jazzyfresh/koan-lang/README.md

         x *= x;
     }

-the above if-statement begins with ??: and ends with another ??
+* The above if-statement begins with `??:` and ends with another `??`.
-each elseif-block begins with a colon and ends when another colon is found
+* Each elseif-block begins with a colon and ends when another colon is found.
-you can nest if-statements as if they were any other kind of statement
+* You can nest if-statements as if they were any other kind of statement.
-you can also have multiple statements within an if-else statement by separating them with semicolons
+* You can also have multiple statements within an if-else statement by separating them with semicolons.

-|<ø@π has no traditional for-loops
-Instead, blocks of code operate over Range objects (0...10) and loops are denoted by an ∞ sign
+|<ø@π has no traditional for-loops.
+Instead, blocks of code operate over range objects (`0...10`) and loops are denoted by an `∞` sign

     // Java                                ©: |<ø@π
     for (int i = 0; i < 10; i++) {         ∞: 0...10 {|i| a[i] = i}
         a[i] = i;
     }

-while-loops work in the same way, but without ranges
-while-loops have no conditional: you must use break statements, which are written as two bangs, "!!"
+Traditional while-loops are represented the same way, but without ranges.
+They have no condition either: you must use break statements, which are written as two bangs, `!!`.

     // Java                                ©: |<ø@π
     while (s != null) {                    ∞: {s = f.readLine();
         s = f.readLine();                      ??: s==ø ?!!??}
     }                                      ©: null is written as null set

-you can print to standard out via ¶:
+You can print to standard out via ¶:

     // Java                                ©: |<ø@π
     System.out.println("Hey world");       ¶: "Hey world\n"

-hash-maps are denoted by #:
-its keys are mapped to values by the -> signs
+Hash-maps are denoted by `#:`.
+Keys are mapped to values with `->`.

     ©: |<ø@π
     my-map = #:{a->3, b->4}

-functions are denoted by the ƒ: symbol (yes, that is the mathematical ƒ which can be accessed by hitting alt-f on your mac computer)
+Functions are denoted by the `ƒ`: symbol (yes, that is the mathematical `ƒ` which can be accessed by hitting alt-f on your mac computer).

-functions are first-order

-we wanted their declarations to resemble the mathematical descriptions of functions i.e. f: X ⟶ Y, which maps from set X to set Y

-the evaluation of the last statement is what is returned from the function
+Functions are first-order.
+Their declarations resemble the mathematical description of functions, i.e. _f: X ⟶ Y_, which maps from set X to set Y.  The evaluation of the last statement is what is returned from the function.

     // Java
     public static int gcd(int x, int y) {